wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revise-2.md

 In the third phase: Epilogs - players narrate what happens to their character after the party.

 At any time during a scene if a player thinks a characters action has consequence they can use ["But only if..."](#but-only-if)
+If you disagree about something or think there should be a consequence you can say but only if

 ### Entrances